chromaui/intro-storybook-react-native-template/README.md

 1.  **Browse your stories!**

-    Run `yarn storybook` to see your component's stories at `http://localhost:6006` (needs replacement for React Native)
+    Run `yarn storybook:ios` for ios or `yarn storybook:android` for android to see your component's stories on your emulator or device.

 ## 🔎 What's inside?

 A quick look at the top-level files and directories included with this template.
-(Requires changes per Expo file structure)

     .
     ├── .gitignore
     ├── LICENSE
-    └── README.md
+    ├── README.md
+    ├── App.jsx
+    ├── app.config.js
+    ├── yarn.lock
+    ├── package.json
+    ├── babel.config.js

 1.  **`.gitignore`**: This file tells git which files it should not track or maintain during the development process of your project.

 2.  **`LICENSE`**: The template is licensed under the MIT licence.

 3.  **`README.md`**: A text file containing useful reference information about the project.

+4. **`App.jsx`**: This is the entry point of your app.

+5. **`app.config.js`**: This is the configuration file for Expo that allows you to customize your app.

+6. **`yarn.lock`**: This is an automatically generated file based on the exact versions of your npm dependencies that were installed.

 ## Contribute